zijianwu1231/SIS-PT-SAM/README.md

 # Augmenting Efficient Surgical Instrument Segmentation in Video with Point Tracking and Segment Anything (SIS-PT-SAM)

 ## News
+This work won the <strong>Outstanding Paper Award</strong> at MICCAI 2024 AE-CAI Workshop!

 The work was accepted by MICCAI 2024 AE-CAI Workshop!

 PyTorch implementation of the SIS-PT-SAM.
 Inference speed achieves 25+/80+ FPS on single RTX 4060/4090 GPU.
 Use point prompts for full fine-tuning MobileSAM.